energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-16-03-2023.md

 Put assignments here in the following format:

 - @lauranolling
   - Reply to PMO Anne-Cathrine Juel Mygind looking for graduate, refer to @andersfausboll, @wisbech and @lenucksi.
+      - Remember to add comment in issue [#13](https://github.com/energinet-open-incubator/incubator-open-source-ressources/issues/13).
   - Add comment to [#79](https://github.com/project-origin/origin-collaboration/issues/79) on contribution guidelines progress and missing work.
   - Add a `label`: to-do, color-coded to Open-Incubator repo.
   - Meeting @lauranolling and @andersfausboll on "handover" Trusted Committer (shared assignment)